My recent trip to the Dordogne Valley amazed me.

 Collonges la Rouge

 Walking through the narrow alleyways you won’t see a building that isn’t red and it’s amazing.
-The contrast of the green grape vines, the purple wisteria and the green hills surrounding the village certainly makes for a memorable visit.
+I loved the contrast of the green grape vines, the purple wisteria and the green hills.
+Altogether you’ll find it hard to forget this beautiful French town.

 But I’m saving the best until last.
 Sure, Collonges la Rouge was gorgeous but the winner in my eyes was Turenne.